keithrbennett/rock_books/README.md

 * Users can use their favorite text editors.

-* All data entry can be done without moving the hands away from the keyboard.
+* All data entry can be done without moving the hands away from the keyboard (assuming the editor software supports it, as does `vim`).

 #### The Accounting Period

 There is no handling of end of year closings or the like; the entire set of data in the input files is considered included in the reporting period when generating the reports.
 Therefore, the best approach is to create a new data set for each year.
-The chart of accounts and journal files can be copied and modified as necessary.
+The chart of accounts and journal files can be copied from the previous year and modified as necessary.

 #### RockBooks Help Text

 ```
-Command Line Switches:                    [rock-books version 0.2.1 at https://github.com/keithrbennett/rock_books]
+Command Line Switches:                    [rock-books version 0.10.0 at https://github.com/keithrbennett/rock_books]

 -i   input directory specification, default: './rockbooks-inputs'
 -o   output (reports) directory specification, default: './rockbooks-reports'